sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 EOF
 {{< /highlight >}}

-After you update the email, username, and password values, run it to create the email handler definition.
+After you add your email, username, and password values, run your updated code to create the email handler definition.

 Now your handler and event filter are set up!
-The last step is triggering alerts.
+The last step is to assign the email handler to the `check-cpu` check.

 ## Assign the email handler to a check

-With your `email` handler created, you can assign it to a check.
+With your `email` handler created, you can assign it to the `check-cpu` check.
-In this case, you're using the `check-cpu` check: you want to receive an email alert whenever your CPU state changes.
-Assign your email handler to the check `check-cpu`:
+To assign your email handler to the check `check-cpu`:

 {{< highlight shell >}}
 sensuctl check set-handlers check-cpu email
 {{< /highlight >}}

-### Validate the handler

 It might take a few moments after you assign the handler to the check for the check to be scheduled on the entities and the result sent back to Sensu backend.
-After an event is handled, you should see an alert message in your email.

-## Trigger an event

-In the previous few steps, you added a check, verified that the check creates a critical event when you stop the service, and then added the Sensu Go Email Handler and an event filter to send critical events to your email address.

-Now, you can test your email integration.
-Trigger another critical event:

-{{< highlight shell >}}
-systemctl stop check-cpu
-{{< /highlight >}}

-After you run this command, you should receive an email from your Sensu server with information about the critical event.

-To confirm the `check-cpu` critical event, run:

-{{< highlight shell >}}
-sensuctl event list
-{{< /highlight >}}

-Make sure to clear the event by starting the service again.
-Run:

-{{< highlight shell >}}
-systemctl start check-cpu
-{{< /highlight >}}

 ## Next steps

 Now that you know how to apply a handler to a check and take action on events, read the [handlers reference][6] for in-depth handler documentation and check out the [Reduce alert fatigue][7] guide.

-You can also try our [Up and running with Sensu Go][9] scenario to walk through this guide in a step-by-step interactive tutorial.
+You can also follow our [Up and running with Sensu Go][9] interactive tutorial to set up the Sensu Go email handler and test it with simulated `critical` events.

 [1]: ../../reference/events/
 [2]: ../monitor-server-resources/